Add

 • ...

-Simple blog with custom Webflow template
+Simple blog with a customized Webflow template

 • Estimated cost: Between €1,000 and €2,000